mathijssh/d2x_python_package_template/README.md

         - Settings > Add New Interpreter > Virtual Environment
         - Check **Existing**
         - Paste the copied path from step 7.2

+### Adding packages (⚠️ cumbersome, WIP 🚧)
+Currently, pycharm needs to restarted after installing new python packages.
+I'm looking into ways to fix this, might be (very) complicated/impossible.
+1. Modify `pyproject.toml
+2. Re-enable environment (see step 4/5 above)
+3. Update `lock.json` (see above)
+4. Save your work and close PyCharm
+5. Re-run PyCharm from the terminal

 Please let me know in case something is not clear, doesn't work as described or can be improved.